Coveo-Turbo/taxonomy-breadcrumb/README.md

 Generates all permutations of breadcrumbs for specified field values, useful when needing to specify a hierarchy between those values.

+This component handles both single and multi-value fields.

 For example, using the following fields
 - @level1 = ['a', 'b']
 - @level2 = ['c', 'd']